100sang/vue3-vuetify-starter/README.md

 Demo
 ---
-A live demo of Vue3 + Vuetify Demo is available at [vue3-vuetify-starter-100sang.netlify.app](https://vue3-vuetify-starter-100sang.netlify.app)
+A live demo of Vue3 + Vuetify Demo is available at <a href="https://vue3-vuetify-starter-100sang.netlify.app" target=_blank>vue3-vuetify-starter-100sang.netlify.app</a>

 <br />